Sara-Tucker/cplusplus-notes/basics.md

 what is a header (file)?
-The header files contain the definition of the functions and macros we are using in our program.
+The header files contain the definition(p sure its declarations) of the functions and macros we are using in our program.